Minhcardanian/cpp-linalg-regression-1/README.md

-### Feature Normalization in Regression Demo
+### Feature Normalization Add-on to Regression Demo

-In this regression demo using the UCI "Computer Hardware" dataset, we implemented **z-score normalization** on input features before training the model.
-Feature normalization is a common preprocessing step in regression and other machine learning tasks that helps improve convergence and stability of the solver by scaling input data to have a mean of 0 and a standard deviation of 1.
+For this optimization on the regression demo, I implemented **z-score normalization** on input features before training the model.
+It helps improve convergence and stability of the solver by scaling input data to have a mean of 0 and a standard deviation of 1.

 #### How Normalization is Done